Table of Contents

 New version:

-> After updating the source file, Transifex will identify that your text has been modified, so the string's translation should be evaluated again.
+After updating the source file, Transifex will identify that your text has been modified, so the string's translation should be re-evaluated.

 As a result:

-Any previously submitted translation is removed from the translation area, and the string is considered an untranslated one.
+• Any previously submitted translation is removed from the translation area, and the string is considered untranslated.

 The key of an existing source string is modified, but the source text remains the same.